 Customers have questions, you have answers.
 Display the most frequently asked questions, so everybody benefits.

-Mon 12p-8p in Federal Way
+Walk-in Tests: Mon 12p-8p in Federal Way

 Wed/Th 12p-8p in Auburn